rickyDeveloper/split-bills/README.md

-# A initial attempt to solve the splitting of bills problem
+# An attempt to solve the splitting of bills problem

 Objective:-